 About

-Her work has appeared or is forthcoming in Book History, Digital Philology, The Chaucer Review, The Journal of the Early Book Society, and Shakespeare.
-Her monograph, Chaucer’s Early Modern Readers: Reception in Print and Manuscript, which traces the afterlives of fifteenth-century Chaucer manuscripts and demonstrates the unlikely role of printed books in their survival, was published by Cambridge University Press in 2023.
-With Lukas Erne, she is co-author of Shakespeare in Geneva (2018) and co-editor of the first critical edition of the printed commonplace book Bel-vedére or the Garden of the Muses (2020).
-Additional research interests include medieval literature and its legacy, the study of prefatory rhetoric, author portraits in manuscript and print, women in the book trade, and marginalia of all kinds.
+My published work includes articles in Book History, Digital Philology, The Chaucer Review, The Journal of the Early Book Society, The Review of English Studies, Digital Scholarship in the Humanities, and Shakespeare.
+My monograph, Chaucer’s Early Modern Readers: Reception in Print and Manuscript, which traces the afterlives of fifteenth-century Chaucer manuscripts and demonstrates the unlikely role of printed books in their survival, was published by Cambridge University Press in 2023.
+With Lukas Erne, I am co-author of Shakespeare in Geneva (2018) and co-editor of the first critical edition of the printed commonplace book Bel-vedére or the Garden of the Muses (2020).

-In 2022, she co-founded Print Exchanges, a collaborative network of early and mid-career print scholars, together with UK- and US-based colleagues, Alex da Costa, Aditi Nafde, and Kathleen Tonry.
+In 2022, I co-founded Print Exchanges, a collaborative network of early and mid-career print scholars, together with UK- and US-based colleagues, Alex da Costa, Aditi Nafde, and Kathleen Tonry.

 The banner image on this site is from the Bodmer copy of William Caxton’s second edition of Chaucer’s Canterbury Tales (c.1483; STC 5083), sig. s.6v (detail), used here under a Creative Commons CC-BY-NC, 4.0 licence.